 Assessment/Placement and Continuous Enrollment for Developmental Students

 All certificate and degree-seeking students are required to have their skills assessed in math and English at the time of entrance into the college.
 Students will not be permitted to register until they complete the assessment process for placement.
 Placement tests are offered in designated centers on each campus.
 Documentation of previous college work, SAT/ACT, IB, AP, GED scores and other approved measures may exempt a student from testing, in accordance with state agreements.
 Placement results are valid for two years for students who have not begun their academic coursework.
 Students with current documentation of disabilities may be eligible for accommodations.
-Note that students in certificate programs which do not require credit mathematics are not required to be assessed in mathematics.
+Note that students in certificate programs which do not require English and mathematics courses are enouraged to be assessed.